YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 compared Zenoh with other technologies.
 Now that time has come!
 In this blog post, we present an evaluation conducted by the [National Taiwan University](https://www.ntu.edu.tw/english/) with our support where Zenoh\'s performance is compared with MQTT, Kafka, and DDS.
-A longer version of this blog is available on [arXiv](https://arxiv.org/abs/2303.09419) to provide a detailed description and analysis for further study.
+A comprehensive version of this blog is available on [arXiv](https://arxiv.org/abs/2303.09419) to provide a detailed description and analysis for further study.